The-AI-Alliance/microsite-template/README-template.md

 > [!NOTE]
 > 1. Run the script with `zsh`, **_not_** `bash`.
 > 2. To see the current list of required arguments and optional argument, run the script with the `--help` flag.
+> 3. By default, the website will be published from the `main` branch.
+If you prefer to use a different branch, we have used `latest` as a convention for most of the microsites.
+In this case, add the flag `--use-latest`.
+If you prefer to use a different branch, use `--publish-branch BRANCH`.

 > [!WARN]
 > After running the script, your changes are only in your local repo, not pushed upstream.
 We'll fix that in step 5 below.